5 Original Skull Tattoo Designs

 Some people choose to get skull tattoos as a token of remembrance for a lost loved one.
 Some use it to represent a battle with a serious illness or their own near-death experience.
 Others see it as a homage to cultural traditions such as that of the sugar skulls made during the day of the dead celebration in Mexico.
 Some see skulls as a symbol of power and strength in the face of fear.
 And still, others simply like the way they look.
 As you can see the meanings behind skull tattoos are often as varied and complex as the people who wear them, so it is difficult, if not impossible, to impose one meaning onto all skull tattoos.

-The following designs, all hand drawn by myself, utilize the image of the skull to portray a variety of meanings and themes.
+The following designs, all hand-drawn by myself, utilize the image of the skull to portray a variety of meanings and themes.
 Before getting you ink, make sure to check these out for ideas and inspiration!
-If you feel particularly inspired and actually get a tattoo which is related or inspired by any one of these be sure to let me know so that I can see the finished product!
+If you feel particularly inspired and actually get a tattoo that is related or inspired by any one of these be sure to let me know so that I can see the finished product!

 #1 Skull With Flowers and Vines